deamonpog/JSONExplore/README.md

 - **Data Pipeline Processing**: ETL operations with robust error handling
 - **Research and Analysis**: Dataset exploration and statistical analysis

-## 🤝 Contributing

-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for details on how to submit bug reports, feature requests, and code contributions.

 ## 📄 License

 JSONExplore is licensed under the [Apache License 2.0](./LICENSE).